Key Points:

 The image above shows a video scene that could have the following audio description (shown as white text in a lightly shaded box on the screen) timed with the scene sounds for people with hearing issues.

 The audio description is timed with the scene to help people with hearing disabilities.
-The descriptions appears as “Someone is banging loudly on the door”.
+The descriptions appears as

 Closed Captions

-The image above shows a video scene with the following closed captions “who wants a coffee?”.
 The caption is timed with the scene to help people with hearing and/or cognitive disabilities.

 Transcripts

-Transcripts can provide off screen text for closed captions & audio descriptions combined.
+Transcripts can provide off-screen text for closed captions and audio descriptions combined, providing a full text alternative to the audio content.

 More Related Articles